 Before, During & After

 Menopause is the normal, natural transition in life that begins between the ages of 35-55.
-During this time, your ovaries get smaller and stop producing the hormones estrogen and progesterone that control the menstrual cycle, your eggs are depleted and fertility declines.
+During the stages of the menopause, your ovaries get smaller and stop producing the hormones estrogen and progesterone that control the menstrual cycle, your eggs are depleted and fertility declines.
 Eventually, you are no longer able to become pregnant.

 The 3-5 year period before menopause when your estrogen and hormone levels begin to drop is called perimenopause.
 You typically enter into perimenopause in your late 40’s and could begin to experience irregular menstrual cycles and symptoms such as: